Project progress reports often use the traffic light rating system or RAG status definition as a visual cue to project performance.

 |Amber||A problem has a negative effect on project performance but can be dealt with by the project manager or project delivery team.

 One or more aspect of project viability — time, cost, scope — is at risk.
 However, the deviation from plan is within tolerances assigned to the project manager.

 |The project board should be notified using a progress report or scheduled briefing with the sponsor.|

 All aspects of project viability are within tolerance.
 However, the project may be late or forecast to overspend.

-An Effective RAG Status Report
+How to Use a RAG Status Report

-Use the RAG status definition wisely and report only on a few areas.
-For example, overall project progress, project schedule performance, budget, and scope.
+Use the RAG status definition wisely and report only on a few areas of project performance.
+For example, overall project progress, project schedule performance, project budget, and scope.

-Do you use the RAG status definition?
-How often do you prepare progress reports?
+That’s great.
+How often do you prepare project progress reports?
 Please join the discussion.

 Creative Commons image courtesy Julie Gibson.